15 Best Places to Shop in Barcelona + Shopping Tips

 Here you’ll find over 170 stores, including name brands like Primark, Mango, Lacoste, and Nike.
 They also have lesser-known Spanish brands like Hoff, Bimba y Lola, and more.

-Plus, there’s a great food court with restaurants and cafes to relax at after your shopping spree.
+Plus, there’s a great food court with restaurants to relax at after your shopping spree.

 Westfield Glories is another popular shopping mall in Barcelona, located in the Poblenou neighborhood.